Academic Support Programs

 For all subject areas:

-• Enrolled at least part-time (at least 6 credits for undergraduates, 5 credits for graduates), at the University of Washington Seattle during each quarter of employment, except summer quarter
+• Enrolled at least part-time (at least 6 credits for undergraduates, 5 credits for graduates, 2 credits for PhD candidates), at the University of Washington Seattle during each quarter of employment, except summer quarter

 • Successful completion of introductory coursework within each discipline (see table below)